YahirRdz/skills-introduction-to-github/README.md

 ## Let's Get Started!

-Embark on your GitHub journey with GitHub Skills' "Introduction to GitHub" course.
+Embark on your GitHub journey with GitHub Skills' "Introduction to GitHub" course, authored by Yahir Rodriguez.
 We're excited to guide you through the essentials and empower you to become an active member of the thriving GitHub community.
 Happy coding! 🚀